nep63/AllofUs/README.md

    -Dockerfile (optional if you need to create your own image) -AoU_annotations.ipynb

-BIG NOTE: The files used for annotating are all available though ensembl VEP download: https://useast.ensembl.org/info/docs/tools/vep/script/vep_plugins.html
+BIG NOTE: The files (plugins) used for annotating are all available though ensembl VEP download: https://useast.ensembl.org/info/docs/tools/vep/script/vep_plugins.html

 LOFTEE is the only third party plugin with all files necessary here: https://github.com/konradjk/loftee/tree/grch38